wavemaker/docs/learn/react-native/react-native-embed.md

 To embed React native apps into native apps, changes are required in both React Native project and Native project.

-[@wavemaker/wm-reactnative-cli](https://github.com/wavemaker/wm-reactnative-cli) will take care of the react native project changes.
-In order for changes in native project, follow the steps below:
+[@wavemaker/wm-reactnative-cli](https://github.com/wavemaker/wm-reactnative-cli) will handle the react native project changes.
+In order for changes in Native project, follow the steps below:

-## Android

 - Add the following line in project-level build.gradle